The Perils of Low-Priced Product Sales

 So how do you get people to sign up for strategy sessions?
 First, realize that you can only fit so many of these calls into your schedule, so you should be selective about who gets one.
 The best way to do this is to make people fill out an application, an online form with some questions they have to answer before they can get on a call with you.

 Having an application accomplishes several things.
 It helps you gather some information before the call about what the prospect is looking for.
-In some cases this will be enough for you to realize you can't help them, so you can politely cancel the call and save yourself both the time.
-It shows the prospect you're serious by asking for the information upfront.
-It helps you prepare for the call by having some idea of what questions or problems the person has.
-It also weeds out people who aren't serious enough to spend a few minutes filling out the application.
+In some cases this will be enough for you to realize you can’t help them, so you can politely cancel the call and save yourself both the time.
+It shows the prospect you’re serious by asking for the information upfront.
+In addition, it helps you prepare for the call by having some idea of what questions or problems the person has.
+It also weeds out people who aren’t serious enough to spend a few minutes filling out the application.

 Scheduling Strategy Sessions

 Setting up this process online used to require you to set up two pieces of software.
 You needed one to create the application form and another to let people see your available times and schedule your call.
 Several software products can create online forms and a bunch of others for scheduling.

 We’ve tried cobbling together various combinations of these products, looking for the best solution.
 We quickly found that if we have people book time first, many of them don’t bother to fill out the application, either because they’re confused or think it’s OK to skip that step.

 If we have them fill out the application first, many of them who do so don’t book a time, for whatever reason.

 We found ourselves having to do a lot of manual followups to get everyone signed up properly, and the whole point of this was to have an automated system that prospects could easily use to apply for and schedule a call.

 A Software Solution